hugorbarbosa/cpp-project-template/README.md

 ### Using Docker

-There is a docker image available for this project that contains all the dependencies to compile and run this software.
+There is a Docker image available for this project that contains all the dependencies to compile and run this software.
 The instructions to use it can be found [here](./docker/README.md).
 For this approach, the only tool that needs to be installed on the system is:

 - [Docker](https://docs.docker.com/get-docker/): platform for developing, shipping, and running applications.